-Full of fiber, vitamins, and minerals, buckwheat is a grain that is too often overlooked.
+Full of gut-healthy fiber, vitamins, and minerals, buckwheat is a grain that is too often overlooked.
 Most people have never cooked with it or encountered it in restaurants.
 In this recipe, I turn buckwheat pancake mix into crepes and stuff them with healthful vegetables such as asparagus and immunity-boosting shiitake mushrooms.

 Pinch of salt